RE & Collective Worship

 At Winsor, we follow the Newham Agreed Syllabus for RE.

 We celebrate a variety of festivals and talk about them during our assemblies.
 Each year, children take part in Cultural Week during which they explore different religions and show their understanding through art and creative writing.
 Each of our assemblies includes a moment of reflection that helps children think about significant values.
 Pupils have plenty of opportunities to develop a variety of skills, for example their oracy abilities during our poetry assemblies.
 Their achievements are celebrated each week.

 Children’s learning is enriched through educational workshops (for example when we invite visitors) and visits to a variety of places of worship and their work is displayed in the school for others to appreciate and reflect on.
-Moreover, pupils have opportunities to learn about children’s rights (described in the United Nations Convention on the Rights of the Child) because Winsor is working with UNICEF in order to receive the Rights Respecting School and we have already gained the Bronze Award.
+Moreover, pupils have opportunities to learn about children’s rights (described in the United Nations Convention on the Rights of the Child) because Winsor is working with UNICEF in order to become a Rights Respecting School and we have already gained the Bronze Award.

 Use the link below to read a summary of the new Newham agreed R.E syllabus.

 You can also read the full version of the Newham agreed syllabus by using the link below

 Below is a link to the R.E overview for each year group.